lsst-dm/dmtn-094/index.rst

 SciTokens is an implementation of `capabilities-based authorizations <#capabilities-based-authorization>`__ built as specific claims inside a JWT token.
-Those claims are modeled as lists of capabilities; organized as colon-separated pairs of operations;
-such as ``read``, ``write``, or ``execute``, with arbitrary named resources.
+Those claims are modeled as lists of capabilities organized as colon-separated pairs of operations, such as ``read``, ``write``, or ``execute``, with arbitrary named resources.
 A named resource may be a file path (e.g. ``read:/datasets/catalogs``) or a more general resource (e.g.
 ``read:mysql://server:3806/schema``)